White Cheddar Mac and Cheese with Chickpea Noodles

 How to make this white cheddar mac and cheese

-Cook the pasta
+Step 1: cook the pasta

-First, cook the elbow noodles according to the package instructions.
+Cook the elbow noodles according to the package instructions.
 Once cooked, drain, leaving slightly wet and set aside.

-Cook onions and garlic
+Step 2: cook onions and garlic

-Make your sauce
+Step 3: make your sauce

 In a separate bowl, using an immersion blender or food processor, blend the milk and cottage cheese until there are no lumps.
 Add the flour and blend to combine.
 Pour this mixture into the pot with the onions and garlic.

+Stir the mixture continuously over medium heat until the sauce starts to thicken.
+This happens quickly and should only take about 2-3 minutes.
 Once the sauce has thickened, reduce the heat to low and add the shredded white cheddar cheese.
 Stir until the cheese is completely melted and incorporated into the sauce.

-Mix pasta and cheese sauce
+Step 5: mix pasta and creamy cheese sauce

 Optional: add breadcrumbs or other add-ins

 If you want to top with breadcrumbs, preheat your oven broiler.
-Sprinkle the breadcrumbs over the top of the mac and cheese, then place under the broiler for 1-2 minutes, or until the bread crumbs are golden and toasted.
+Sprinkle the breadcrumbs over the top of the mac and cheese, then place under the broiler for 1-2 minutes, or until the bread crumbs are golden brown and toasted.

 Spoon with a scoop of white cheddar mac and cheese.